Doric String Quartet

-The Doric String Quartet is based in the UK and was formed in 1998.
-As of 2022, the members are Alex Redington and Ying Xue on violin, Hélène Clément on viola and John Myerscough on cello.
-Past members include Jonathan Stone (violin; 1998–2018) and Simon Tandree (viola; 1998–2013).
+The Doric String Quartet is a string quartet based in the UK.
+It was formed in 1998.
+As of 2024, the members are Maia Cabeza and Ying Xue on violin, Emma Wernig on viola and John Myerscough on cello.
+Past members include Alex Redington (violin; 1998-2024), Hélène Clément (viola; 2013-2024), Jonathan Stone (violin; 1998–2018), Simon Tandree (viola; 2004–2013) and Chris Brown (viola; 1998–2004).
 In 2008, the quartet won first prize at the Osaka International Chamber Music Competition and second prize at the "Premio Paolo Borciani" International String Quartet Competition.

 Their repertoire includes Haydn, Beethoven, Schubert, Mendelssohn, Schumann, Bartók, Janáček, Korngold and Britten, as well as the work of contemporary composers such as John Adams, Thomas Adès and Brett Dean.
 They have given premieres of works by Dean, Peter Maxwell Davies and Donnacha Dennehy.
 The Doric is Teaching Quartet in Association with the Royal Academy of Music (from 2015) and artistic director of the Mendelssohn on Mull Festival (from 2018).
 They have recorded for Chandos since 2009.

 Members

-The original quartet comprised Alex Redington and Jonathan Stone (violins), Simon Tandree (viola) and John Myerscough (cello).
+The original quartet comprised Alex Redington and Jonathan Stone (violins), Chris Brown (viola) and John Myerscough (cello).
 There have been some changes in the line-up over the years: Hélène Clément replaced Tandree on viola in 2013, and Ying Xue replaced Stone as second violin in 2018.
+In 2024, Maia Cabeza replaced Alex Redington on 1st violin and Emma Wernig replaced Hélène Clément.